 Arizona Sports Betting

 Arizona is now part of an elite club, joining a quickly growing roster of states in legalizing sports betting both online and in retail casino environments.
 The Arizona State Senate approved the sports betting bill by a 23-6 margin on April 12, 2021 and the bill was signed into law by Governor Doug Ducey in record time just three days later.
 Remarkably, the state’s gaming commission had online sports betting live and ready to kick off on Sept.
-9, just in time for NFL action!
+9, just in time for the 2021 NFL regular season.

 This page gives you all the information you need to know about Arizona sports betting.
 This includes which major sportsbooks are live, those that are to come, who can play, banking options, etc. – we’ll cover the works.